everburstSun/dash-molstar/README.md

 python usage.py
 ```

+## Documentation

-To see the detailed introduction of parameters and callbacks, check out the [Documentation](https://github.com/everburstSun/dash-molstar/blob/main/DOCUMENTATION.md).
+To see the detailed introduction of parameters and callbacks, check out the [Documentation](https://dash-molstar.readthedocs.io/).